Why protect bats?

-The British Standards Institute has announced that a new standard would soon be introduced to protect bats and their roosts during construction work or tree surgery (now known as BS8596:2015).
-Arbor Vitae Arboriculture are ahead of the game somewhat, in that we already carry out highly detailed and professional inspections of trees for bats.
+The British Standards Institute announced that a new standard would soon be introduced to protect bats and their roosts during construction work or tree surgery (now known as BS8596:2015).
+Arbor Vitae Arboriculture were ahead of the game somewhat, carrying out highly detailed and professional inspections of trees for bats.

-Mike Charkow, Senior Arborist at Arbor Vitae Arboriculture, gained his qualification to inspect trees for bats in May 2012, Mike was delighted to be asked to manage and carry out the inspection of several trees on the route of the new high-voltage power-line, from Beauly (near Inverness) to Denny (near Falkirk) in Scotland.
+Mike Charkow, Senior Arborist at Arbor Vitae Arboriculture, gained his qualification to inspect trees for bats in May 2012 and was delighted to be asked to manage and carry out the inspection of several trees on the route of the new high-voltage power-line, from Beauly (near Inverness) to Denny (near Falkirk) in Scotland.
 He was not, however, quite so delighted by the harsh weather conditions …

 Carried out on behalf of SP Energy Networks, the inspection was a legal requirement to ensure no bat roosts would be disturbed in the upgrade of the power-line.